Meredith Calhoun: Personal life

 Meredith Calhoun and his wife both died intestate.
 In June 1871, the two heirs of Meredith and Mary Calhoun agreed to split their inheritance, with William Calhoun taking all the Louisiana property and Marie Calhoun Lane taking all the Alabama property.

 Alleged depiction in Uncle Tom's Cabin

 There have been reports dating to the 19th century that author Harriet Beecher Stowe based the character of Simon Legree in her novel Uncle Tom's Cabin (1852) on Calhoun.
 She depicted Legree as a cruel slave owner, and the character's name has become synonymous with greed and cruelty.
-Daniel S. Corley's Visit to Uncle Tom's Cabin, published in 1892, was set on the McAlpin plantation in Natchitoches Parish, Louisiana, also claimed a Stowe-on-the-Red-River connection.
+Daniel S. Corley's Visit to Uncle Tom's Cabin, published in 1892 and set on the McAlpin plantation in Natchitoches Parish, Louisiana, also claimed a Stowe-on-the-Red-River connection.

 Art collection

 In 1910 a Huntsville woman sold the "Meredith Calhoun collection" of art to Eli P. Clark of Los Angeles.